kosmonautdnb/VCode/README.md

 # VCode a Text/Hex-Editor and Norton Commander for Dos (e.g. FreeDos)

 Actually a pretty useful text editor for FreeDos.
+The Norton Commander Part is a very tiny bit buggy and doesn't support long filenames.

 Just try vcode.exe.
 If it doesn't work, check config.sys and autoexec.bat from the repository.